khoaphungnguyen/distributed-logger/README.md

 ## Project Overview

-We're building a distributed system for processing log data at scale.
+## Project Overview

+Distributed Logger is a scalable, high-performance log processing platform for cloud environments.
+It ingests logs in multiple formats (JSON, Protobuf, Avro, and raw) over secure TCP and UDP, with dynamic schema validation and enrichment.
+The clustered architecture provides automatic leader election, peer discovery, and efficient log replication for high availability.
+A dedicated cluster manager handles node registration, health checks, and leader tracking, while clients automatically follow the current leader for seamless failover.
+Live dashboards and metrics offer real-time operational insight, and the platform is fully containerized for an easy deployment.
 This repository contains all the code and configuration needed to run the system.

 ## Getting Started